seany94/Feedlinks/README.md

 MVP: Working login/signup page with the main react app showing all feeds added

+Further: Validation of login/signup page

-Further: Add feed form and category tabs implemented
+Further: Add feed and category forms

+Further: Category tabs implemented

+Further: Add new feed to category through add feed form

 Further: Search function with feed that user want to display in home tab

+Further: Feed in cards and click able modal

+Further: Clicking feed card will open respective modal with the web page of the feed url in the Iframe

 Further: Working Iframe for the popular news outlets tab

 Further: Mark as read feed move to archive tab

-Further: Bootstrap
+Further: Bootstrap/SASS